 During all these years, I’ve received many a resume from many a communications college graduate.
 I’ve read them.
 I’ve listened to their tapes.
 And I always say the same thing and ask the same question: “Yeah great but, what have you done?”
 At the same time, I’ve worked with many interns, both college students and people who just walked off the street wanting to learn.
 80% of them have gone on to work in the business.
 Why?
 Because they did something!
 They were learning from someone in the business, at the station.
 We call it the real world.
 These people got a chance to write, produce and voice spots on a real radio station.
 They received real experience!
 When they presented their resumes and were asked, “What have you done?”
 They had an answer.

 Radio Connection is your “in,” your “foot in the door” to the wonderful radio profession.
 Radio Connection does what its name implies: it “connects” you to someone in radio.
 Someone who’s doing it.
 Someone who will teach you.
 Someone who will give you one on one instruction.
-You become the teacher’s apprentice!
+You become the teacher’s extern!
 Through a combination of the Radio connection course and your teacher’s vast experience, you will end up with a professional sounding tape, as well as a very real possibility of landing a job right at the radio station you learned at!

 It has happened for Radio Connection students time and time again.
 Best of all, it is totally cost effective!
 If you want to lean about radio, you’ll learn more taking the Radio Connection course then you would in four years of college!
 A bold statement, to be sure, but one that is totally backed up by the experiences of Radio Connection students as well as their teachers.

 Let’s take this idea a step further.
 What would you think if I told you a degree could actually prevent your employment?